 Last month at the National Action Network in Harlem, a firey and energitc Thompson answered a similar question about whether to keep Kelly by saying, "I'm not keeping other people's people."

-Council Speaker Christine Quinn has indicated she'd keep Kelly on as commissioner if she became mayor, while Public Advocate Bill de Blasio, indicated he wouldn't be keeping Kelly, told a voter in Manhattan, "Ray's done a great job."
+Council Speaker Christine Quinn has indicated she'd keep Kelly on as commissioner if she became mayor, while Public Advocate Bill de Blasio, who has said he wouldn't keep Kelly on as police commissioner, told a voter in Manhattan, "Ray's done a great job."

 CORRECTION: The original version of this article didn't make clear that de Blasio has ruled out keeping Kelly.